Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical

 \section{Superdeterminism is not classical}

-Daley \emph{et al} state that they consider classical superdeterministic models in the main body of the text.
+Daley \emph{et al} state that they {analyse} classical superdeterministic models {using their method}.
 For justification, the reader is referred to Wood and Spekkens's paper \cite{Wood2015FineTuning} --- however, \cite{Wood2015FineTuning} does not provide any such justification.

 Superdeterministic models are in general not classical in any meaningful sense of the word.
-The examples we know of (Brans's model \cite{Brans1988Model}; Palmer's invariant set theory \cite{Palmer2020Discretization}; t'Hooft's cellular automaton model \cite{tHooft2016Cellular}; Ciepielewski, Okon and Sudarsky's model \cite{Ciepielewski2020Superdeterministic}; and Donadi and Hossenfelder's toy model \cite{Donadi2020SuperdetToy}) use wave-functions and density matrices, superpositions and entanglement, just like quantum mechanics.
+All examples we know of (Brans's model \cite{Brans1988Model}; Palmer's invariant set theory \cite{Palmer2020Discretization}; t'Hooft's cellular automaton model \cite{tHooft2016Cellular}; Ciepielewski, Okon and Sudarsky's model \cite{Ciepielewski2020Superdeterministic}; and Donadi and Hossenfelder's toy model \cite{Donadi2020SuperdetToy}) use wave-functions and density matrices, superpositions and entanglement, just like quantum mechanics.